• Skip to primary navigation

 The fact they were being served in green bell pepper made all the flavor in the world.

-Using this idea is how I came up with my recipe for Mexican Style Stuffed Poblano Peppers, poblano pepper being a more smokey flavor than green bells.
+Using this idea is how I came up with my recipe for Mexican Style Stuffed Poblano Peppers, poblano pepper has a more smokey flavor than green bells.

-Zucchini, unlike bell or poblano peppers, do not have a strong flavor.
+Zucchini, unlike bell or poblano peppers, does not have a strong flavor.

 It tastes like ... zucchini.
 Mild, slightly sweet, but not strong.
 And its soft skin and flesh make it perfect for stuffing.